business

 And here’s what makes it exciting - it’s not just legal, it’s seriously profitable when done right.

 Let’s break it down using Mr. Ahmed’s case.
+You can read his full story here

 He owns a two-bedroom apartment in Dubai Marina that comfortably hosts four guests.
-His nightly rate is AED 800, and with an average 75% occupancy rate, his monthly revenue hits around AED 18,000.
+His nightly rate is AED 800, and with an average 85% occupancy rate, his monthly revenue hits around AED 18,000.

 After deducting AED 3,500 for cleaning, maintenance, and utilities, he still clears a monthly profit of AED 14,350.
 That’s over AED 170,000 per year - from just one property.